LECTURE – ‘Caring for Old and Treasured Quilts’

-Join quilt historian Hallye Bone as she discusses the role that quilting and embroidery played in 19th century American life.
+Join quilt historian Hallye Bone as she discusses the care, cleaning and repair of old and treasured quilts.
+Attendees are invited to bring one of their own for verbal evaluation by Hallye.
 This presentation will feature unique antique quilts from the Campbell House collection.
-The lecture will be presented at 12 p.m.
+The lecture will be presented at 2 p.m.
 Reservations are required (free) as seating is limited.
+Limited parking available on the Museum lot, all street parking is free on Sundays.

 About the presenter